Pirot: Geography

+Paleontology

+A paleontological site in the village of Osmakovo in the municipality of Pirot, has produced the first dinosaur body fossils recorded from Serbia, comprising a sauropod ulna and sixteen small teeth attributed to various theropods.

 History

 Roman era

 During the rule of Roman Emperor Tiberius (14–37), Ponišavlje was part of Moesia, and during Vespasian (69–79) it was, as the rest of Serbia, organized into Upper Moesia (as opposed to most of Bulgaria, Lower Moesia).
 At the end of the 4th century the basin of the Nišava was organized into the province of Dacia Mediterranea.
 The Roman settlement of Turres (Latin for "towers"), which was a military residence, is mentioned in the first half of the 3rd century.
 Later, the Byzantine town of Quimedava is mentioned here, with remains that have survived.

 The town was set to enable control and defence of the main road in this part of the empire.
 Besides, travellers could sleep here overnight, as well as get refreshments and new horses or vehicles.
 In time, the settlement advanced because of the important road passing through.
 It was also disturbed very persistently by invasions of the Gothic tribes throughout the 4th century, as well as the Huns in the 5th century.